 If the guild owner enables the server's two-factor authentication option, everyone executing a specific subset of actions will need to have 2FA enabled on their account.
 As bots do not have 2FA themselves, you, as the application owner, will need to enable it on your account for your bot to work on those servers.
 Check out Discord's help articleopen in new window if you need assistance with this.

 The permissions assigned to these actions are called "elevated permissions" and are:

 Some Discord permissions apply implicitly based on logical use, which can cause unwanted behavior if you are not aware of this fact.

 The prime example for implicit permissions is

-Let's say you want to send a message in a channel.
-To prevent unnecessary API calls, you want to make sure your bots permissions in this channel include
+Let's say you want to send a message to a channel.
+To prevent unnecessary API calls, you want to make sure your bot's permissions in this channel include

 DiscordAPIError: Missing Access.

 VIEW_CHANNEL, and as such, can't send messages either.

 One possible scenario causing this: the channel has permission overwrites for the default role